givensuman/dune-os/README.md

 sudo bootc switch --enforce-container-sigpolicy ghcr.io/givensuman/dune-os:stable
 ```

-Dune is developed on and builds two branches: `stable` and `dev`. `ghcr.io/givensuman/dune-os:stable` points to stable releases, whereas the `dev` branch is the one I'm working off of and mayb be partially broken at any given time.
-Unless you're looking for that, stick with `stable`.
+Dune is developed on and builds two branches: `main` and `dev`. `ghcr.io/givensuman/dune-os:stable` points to `main` builds, whereas the `dev` branch is the one I'm working off of and maybe partially broken at any given time.

 ![](./assets/screenshot.png)
 _Default configuration_